laminlabs/lamindb/docs/organize.md

 })
 ```

 When you work with structured data formats like `DataFrame` or `AnnData`, it often makes sense to validate the content of their features.
-After validation, the parsed features values are automatically used for annotation if you pass a {class}`~lamindb.Schema` to {class}`~lamindb.Artifact`.
+After validation, the parsed feature values are automatically used for annotation if you pass a {class}`~lamindb.Schema` to {class}`~lamindb.Artifact`.
 The easiest way is to use the built-in schema `"valid_features"`:

 ```python
 # validate columns in the dataframe and map them on features